 Program Structure

-Each role is a 40hr volunteer commitment.
-What does this 40hrs involve?
+This role is a 40hr volunteer commitment.
+What do the 40hrs involve?

-- 25 hours of volunteering in the UTM and/or local community as described in the descriptions linked above for the three CL roles; this allows you to apply your leadership skills in a practical setting
+- 25 hours of volunteering in the UTM and/or local community as described in the ARW CL description; this allows you to apply your leadership skills in a practical setting

 - 10hrs of leadership training and/or meetings throughout the program, providing you with tools and information to succeed in your roles.
-A key component of this is attending four in-person trainings, each 1 hour long, between Oct.
-6-Nov.
-28th.
-Details are available in the application form.
+A key component of this is attending four in-person trainings, each 1 hour long, between Jan.
+26-Mar.
+16. Details are available in the application form.
 For these four 1hr trainings, you will be placed in a small group and will attend all 4 sessions with the same group.

 - 5hrs completing administrative tasks of the program (ex. emails, reflections, surveys)